How to Run a Successful Snow Removal Business

 You can also suggest packages, like monthly or seasonal contracts, or additional services, like salting or sanding directly, in the quote.
 Your customer can select the snow removal services that best first their needs and watch their quote total automatically update before they approve.

 Plus, Jobber sends automated quote follow-ups to customers you haven’t heard back from, to help keep work moving forward.

 4. Create a snow removal contract

-Setting expectations with your customers from the onset can help avoid frustrations or disappointments down the road.
+Setting expectations with your customers from the onset can help avoid disappointments or conflict down the road.

 For example, Mow Town tries to be there within 24 hours of a snowfall, but guarantees it will be there within 48 hours.

-Your snow plow company’s snow removal policy needs to include the following:
+Your snow plow company’s snow removal policy should include the following:

 - Service description

 - Property description